dadahcr2/reference/_posts/Chests/2026-08-08-Understanding the-value of-style-rewards.md

 Some types are shards are more rare than others.
 They are split into four categories: Rare(Gauge), Epic(Tracks/Name), Legendary(Aura) and Mythic(Trail).

 The more extreme the rarity, the fewer shards are received at a time.
-For example, 10-20 Gauge Shards compared to only 1 Trail Shard.
+For example, 10-20 Gauge Shards compared to only 1 Trail Shard for a normal chest (Style Chests are more generous).
 Also the number of style rewards vary by shard rarity.
 Each gauge shard provides one style reward, but two per Epic(Tracks/Name), four per Legendary(Aura) and ten per Mythic(Trail).
 More details below:

 Shard Type | Rarity | Range | Average | E[Style Reward] | # to Unlock | Points Req.
 :--: | :--: | :--: | :--: | :--: | :--: | :--: